jamieconnolly/eslint-config/README.md

 ## Usage

-To get started, add this to your `.eslintrc.*` file:
+To get started, add this to your `.eslintrc.json` file:

 ```json
 {